rygwdn/obsidian-mcp-plugin/README.md

   trigger QuickAdd actions and list available choices.
 This can automate workflows and content creation processes defined in QuickAdd (requires [QuickAdd plugin](https://github.com/chhoumann/quickadd)).
-  *Security impact: Can execute predefined commands with potentially broad effects.*
+  *Security impact: HIGH - QuickAdd actions can modify vault content, run scripts, or interact with external services, depending on how they are configured.*

 - **Logging Verbosity**: Controls console logging detail level.
 By default, logging is minimal, but you can enable "Verbose Logging" in Advanced settings for debugging.